Overview of Back Pain

 Incidence and Prevalence of Back Pain

-In the United States, back pain is reported to occur at least once in 85 percent of adults below the age of 50.
-Nearly all of them will have at least one recurrence.
-It is the second most common illness-related reason given for a missed workday and the most common cause of disability.
+In the United States, back pain is reported to occur at least once in 85 percent of adults below the age of 50 and nearly all of them will have at least one recurrence.
+Back pain is the second most common illness-related reason given for a missed workday and the most common cause of disability.
 Work-related back injury is the number one occupational hazard.